STS-27: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission summary

 The Space Shuttle Atlantis (OV-104), at the time the youngest in NASA's shuttle fleet, made its third flight on a classified mission for the United States Department of Defense (DoD).
 It deployed a single satellite, USA-34.
 NASA archival information has identified USA-34 as Lacrosse 1, a side-looking radar, all-weather surveillance satellite for the U.S. National Reconnaissance Office (NRO) and the Central Intelligence Agency (CIA).

 The mission was originally scheduled to launch on December 1, 1988, but the launch was postponed one day because of cloud cover and strong wind conditions at the launch site.
 Liftoff occurred from LC-39B at Kennedy Space Center, Florida, on December 2, 1988, at 09:30:34 a.m.
 EST. Atlantis touched down on December 6, 1988, on Runway 17 at Edwards Air Force Base, California, at 18:36:11 EST. The total mission elapsed time at wheels-stop was 4 days, 9 hours, 5 minutes, and 37 seconds.
 Atlantis was returned to the Kennedy Space Center on December 13, 1988, and moved into an OPF on December 14, 1988.

 There has been speculation that an EVA was conducted during this mission.
 Interviews with members of the crew several years after the flight confirmed there had been a problem with the satellite upon release, whereupon a rendezvous with the satellite was effected and repairs performed.
 These unspecified repairs could have necessitated a spacewalk, likely performed by Ross and Shepherd.
 As a classified DoD mission, details or confirmation of such an EVA remain unreleased.

 The day after Atlantis landed, the 1988 Armenian earthquake killed tens of thousands in the Soviet Union.
 At an astronaut meeting Gibson said, "I know many of you may have been very curious about our classified payload.
 While I can't go into its design features, I can say Armenia was its first target!
 And we only had the weapon set on stun!"